Veganuary deals & coupons – free plant-based egg, £2 off vegan Burger King & more

 For a long time, Domino's was a no-go for vegans as the base contained milk, however now you can order a vegan Domino's pizza.
 For 2023, Domino's has introduced a vegan American Hot pizza, so it's worth checking offers for your local branch if you want to try it.

 You can also get 2for1 meals at thousands of restaurants between Sunday and Thursday with Meerkat Meals, and we’ve full details on how you can manipulate the scheme to get 2for1 for a year and only pay about £1.

-If your phone’s on O2 or you're a Virgin Media broadband customer, log in or sign up to the Priority app and you can also sometimes get offers such as a free vegan glazed ring doughnut at Greggs, or a free hot drink at Caffè Nero (mine's an Earl Grey with soy milk).
-If you don't fancy the doughnut, Priority also gives you the option of a free Greggs vegan sausage roll, or a free vegan breakfast roll.
+If your phone’s with O2 or you're a Virgin Media broadband customer, log in or sign up to the Priority app and you can also sometimes get vegan offers, such as a free hot drink at Greggs (ask for soy milk).
+If you don't fancy the drink, Priority also gives you the option of a free Greggs vegan sausage roll, or a free vegan breakfast roll.

 If you cook from scratch you'll almost always end up with a cheaper dinner than at a restaurant, especially if you take advantage of some of the coupons and cashback offers available for Veganuary.
 Here are the top ones I've spotted: